Rio de Janeiro: Events

 Every 31 December, 2.5 million people gather at Copacabana Beach to celebrate New Year's in Rio de Janeiro.
 The crowd, mostly dressed in white, celebrates all night at the hundreds of different shows and events along the beach.
 It is the second-largest celebration only next to the Carnival.
 People celebrate the New Year by sharing chilled champagne.
 It is considered good luck to shake the champagne bottle and spray around at midnight.
 Chilled champagne adds to the spirit of the festivities.

 Rio Carnival is an annual celebration in the Roman Catholic tradition that allows merry-making and red meat consumption before the more sober 40 days of Lent penance which culminates with Holy or Passion Week and Easter.
 The tradition of Carnaval parades was probably influenced by the French or German courts and the custom was brought by the Portuguese or Brazilian Imperial families who had French and Austrian German ancestors.
 Up until the time of the marchinhas, the revelry was more of a high class and Caucasian-led event.
 The influence of the African-Brazilian drums and music became more noticeable from the first half of the 20th century.
-Rio de Janeiro has many Carnaval choices, including the famous samba school (Escolas de Samba) parades in the sambadrome exhibition center and the popular blocos de carnaval, street revelry, which parade in almost every corner of the city.
-In 1840, the first Carnaval was celebrated with a masked ball.
+Rio de Janeiro has many Carnaval choices, including the samba school (Escolas de Samba) parades in the sambadrome exhibition center and the popular blocos de carnaval, street revelry, which parade in almost every corner of the city.
+In 1840, the first Carnival was celebrated with a masked ball.
 As years passed, adorned floats and costumed revelers became a tradition among the celebrants.
-Carnaval is known as a historic root of Brazilian music.
+Carnival is known as a historic root of Brazilian music.

 Rock in Rio is a music festival conceived by entrepreneur Roberto Medina for the first time in 1985, and since its creation, recognized as the largest music festival in the Latin world and the largest in the world, with 1.5 million people attending the first event, 700,000 attending the second and fourth, about 1.2 million attending the third, and about 350,000 people attending each of the 3 Lisbon events.
 It was originally organized in Rio de Janeiro, from where the name comes from, has become a world level event and, in 2004, had its first edition abroad in Lisbon, Portugal, before Madrid, Spain and Las Vegas, United States.
 The festival is considered the eighth best in the world by the specialized site Fling Festival.